-Over the last 12 months increasing attention has been drawn to the lack of diversity at both senior leadership and board level in charities.
-This includes reports by Inclusive Boards and a number of opinion pieces in the sector press.
+Over the past few years increasing attention has been drawn to the lack of diversity at both senior leadership and board level in charities.
+This includes reports by Inclusive Boards, The Charity Commission and Green Park alongside a number of opinion pieces in the sector press.

 Civil society leaders should be representative of the communities they operate in and the people they support.
 Anyone who seeks to become a civil society leader, or who is currently a leader, should have the same opportunities for career development.

 - In 2017 we published ACEVO's new policy strategy in which we included working towards greater racial diversity as one of our five key policy priorities.

 - In 2018 ACEVO facilitated two roundtables with sector leaders to discuss practical steps ACEVO can take to improve racial diversity in senior leadership.

 - As a result of these roundtables in July 2018 ACEVO and the Institute of Fundraising asked civil society leaders to commit to a set of eight principles to address the diversity deficit in the charity sector.
 You can read the report and sign up to the principles here.

 - Following the release of the diversity principles, ACEVO made five commitments to additional activity over the following 12 months.